dasher-project/dasher-web/documents/Terminology.md

 -   In the sequential dimension, one direction will be designated as the **Forward** direction.

+    In some versions of Dasher, the user can change which select whether positive or negative is designated as the sequential forward direction.
 In the Dasher Version Six user interface at time of writing, the sequential forward direction is Cartesian positive X, which is to the right.

-    In some other versions of Dasher, the user can select whether positive or negative is designated as the sequential forward direction.

 -   The opposite to the forward direction in the sequential dimension is always designated as the **Reverse** direction.